-Google product pages feature clear product information and comparison charts coupled with strong graphics, movement, and expanding elements.
-For most eCommerce sites, the unusual scrolling behaviors would detract from the shopping experience, but for Google the performance, style, and functionality become inherent brand attributes.
+But why is the Google store so popular?
+Because it features clear product information and comparison charts coupled with solid graphics, movement, and expanding elements.
+For most eCommerce sites, the unusual scrolling behaviors would detract from the shopping experience, but for Google, the performance, style, and functionality become inherent brand attributes.

 3. Dollar Shave Club

-The new eCommerce website features a wider variety of models representing a greater range of consumers, and the shop has expanded its product line-up.
-Although Dollar Shave Club offers products individually, the website’s carefully-crafted calls to action and user quiz offer new customers a subscription as their initial prompt to buy.
+The new eCommerce website of Dollar Shaving club features a wider variety of models representing a more excellent range of consumers, and the shop has expanded its product lineup.
+Although Dollar Shave Club offers products individually, the website’s carefully-crafted calls to action and user quiz provide new customers a subscription as their initial prompt to buy.

-Following the trends of clean design and building trust through content, Dollar Shave Club has elevated its product descriptions by adding product benefits, ingredients, usage tips, and helpful how-to photos to each listing.
+Following clean design trends and building trust through content, Dollar Shave Club has elevated its product descriptions by adding product benefits, ingredients, usage tips, and helpful how-to photos to each listing.

-Etsy is strongly skewed toward mobile users, representing 58% of gross sales, and is strongly integrated with social media (Pinterest).
-Etsy search results focus on key elements of the sale process, highlighting prices and discounts, bestseller status, free delivery options, prominent ratings, and the option to save (“heart”) an item.
+Etsy is popular because it follows the minimalism trend in web design, evolving its design to focus on search and personalized recommendations.
+Also, Etsy is strongly skewed toward mobile users, representing 64% of gross sales, and is firmly integrated with social media (Pinterest).
+Its search results focus on key elements of the sale process, highlighting prices and discounts, bestseller status, free delivery options, star ratings, and the option to save (“heart”) an item.

-Unlike other eCommerce sites, Etsy features reviews higher up on the product page and includes very clear information on delivery to your location.
-Etsy has done a good job of mimicking the in-person shopping experience by encouraging users to message the seller and curating additional recommendations by the same seller or in the same space.
+Unlike other eCommerce sites, Etsy features higher reviews on the product page and includes clear delivery information to your location.
+Etsy has done an excellent job mimicking the in-person shopping experience by encouraging users to message the seller and curating additional recommendations by the same seller or in the same space.

-By making users feel good about their experience on Canva, the site has consistently managed to convert designers into buyers, leading to a $6 billion valuation.
-Similar to in-app purchases, Canva offers in-experience purchases to improve designs for free users, as well as added features and images for paid users.
+By making users feel good about their experience on Canva, the site has consistently managed to convert designers into buyers, leading to a $40 billion valuation.
+Similar to in-app purchases, Canva offers in-experience investments to improve designs for free users and add features and images for paid users.

 6. Flamingo Estate

 If white space is the epitome of clean, simple UX, then how does a brand manage to convey the sense of “clean” with a full-page video?
-Flamingo Estate is all about curating an image: about what you get as well as who you become when you buy the nature-inspired products, including produce, pantry staples, and bathing products.
-The focus on nature, clean font, and widely spaced navigation provide the same sense of a clean aesthetic as we would normally associate with white space.
+Flamingo Estate is about curating an image: about what you get and who you become when you buy nature-inspired products, including produce, pantry staples, and bathing products.
+The focus on nature, clean font, and widely spaced navigation provide the same sense of a clean aesthetic as we would typically associate with white space.

-Although small, there is no shortage of beauty coming out of Flamingo Estate and the bounty of products being created in its biodynamic botanical gardens.
-The eCommerce site reflects the exclusivity of the brand, supported by influencer marketing and prominent designers.
+Although small, there is no shortage of beauty from Flamingo Estate and the bounty of products created in its biodynamic botanical gardens.
+The eCommerce site reflects the brand’s exclusivity, supported by influencer marketing and prominent designers.

-Despite its small size, Flamingo Estate is curating loyalty by offering products not only as one-time purchases but through subscribe & save plans, as well.
+Despite its small size, Flamingo Estate is curating loyalty by offering products as one-time purchases and through subscribe & save plans.

 7. Euro Car Parts

-Fast forward to today, eCommerce contributed over £200 million in revenue in 2019, a figure which continues to grow month over month.
-The eCommerce site boasts a high conversion rate (close to 6%) thanks to a rapid page load speed, simple UX, and fast internal search functionality that includes filters to narrow down search and personalize the product listing to increase the chance of a sale.
+The Euro Car Parts eCommerce website is the primary reason behind its soaring popularity.
+It boasts a high conversion rate thanks to a rapid page load speed, simple UX, and fast internal search functionality that includes filters to narrow down the search and personalize the product listing to increase the chance of a sale.